brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 [ Example: For a `const` member function of class `X`, the extra parameter is assumed to have type “[lvalue]{.addu} reference to `const X`”.
 — _end example_
  ]
-For conversion functions, the function is considered to be a member of the class of the implied object argument for the purpose of defining the type of the implicit [object]{.rm} [this]{.addu} parameter.
+For conversion functions [that are non-static member functions]{.addu}, the function is considered to be a member of the class of the implied object argument for the purpose of defining the type of the implicit [object]{.rm} [this]{.addu} parameter.
 For non-conversion functions introduced by a _using-declaration_ into a derived class, the function is considered to be a member of the derived class for the purpose of defining the type of the implicit [object]{.rm} [this]{.addu} parameter.
 For static member functions [that do not have an explicit this parameter]{.addu}, the implicit [object]{.rm} [this]{.addu} parameter is considered to match any object (since if the function is selected, the object is discarded).
 [ _Note_: No actual type is established for the implicit [object]{.rm} [this]{.addu} parameter of [such]{.addu} a static member function, and no attempt will be made to determine a conversion sequence for that parameter ([over.match.best]).